mathan26/notes/freecodecamp/Functional Programming.md

    supplied, the array elements are sorted according to the return value of the compareFunction:

- If compareFunction(a,b) returns a value less than 0 for two elements a and b, then a will come before b.
-If compareFunction(a,b) returns a value greater than 0 for two elements a and b, then b will come before a.
+ - If compareFunction(a,b) returns a value less    than 0 for two elements a and b, then a will come before b.

+ - If  compareFunction(a,b) returns a value greater than 0 for two elements     a and b, then b will come before a.
 If compareFunction(a,b) returns a    value equal to 0 for two elements a and b, then a and b will remain      unchanged.

+	    function alphabeticalOrder(arr) {
+	      // Only change code below this line return arr.sort((a,b)=>a===b?
+0: a>b?1:-1);

+	      // Only change code above this line
+	    }
+	    alphabeticalOrder(["a", "d", "c", "a", "z", "g"]);
+	    console.log(alphabeticalOrder(["a", "d", "c", "a", "z", "g"]))

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgzMTE5NDUxNywxNDc1NTExMDA3LC0xND
+eyJoaXN0b3J5IjpbLTUyNzY3Nzg0NiwxNDc1NTExMDA3LC0xND
 IyODUzMjI4LC05ODQ3NTI1MjgsMzI3MzUyMjc4LDQzMjk1MjMw
 OCwtMTYwMjQ0MjQwMiw5MTYzNzE0ODgsMTc5MzYxODIzMiwtNz
 cxNTE4ODUwLDQwNzQwNTcxNywtMTg4ODQ3NTMxMiwtMTE0MDM0